-All protests will be reviewed and adjudicated within Race Control.
+All protests will be reviewed and adjudicated by the Protest Judge.
 A protest can be 'upheld' or 'not upheld'. .
 Penalties will be applied exclusively during the relevant Session only.

-A Team shall only be entitled to make two (2) 'upheld' protests at each Event.
-No additional protests shall be accepted by Race Control from a Team that has already made two (2) protests which were 'not upheld'.
+A Team shall only be entitled to make two (2) 'not upheld' protests at each Event.
+No additional protests shall be accepted by the Protest Judge from a Team that has already made two (2) protests which were 'not upheld'.